-Area ID# Description North Fishing Site 1 Recommendation of North Launch site as accessible fishing site.
+Area ID# Description North Fishing Site 1 Recommended accessible launch system, accessible routes to launch, signage at accessible parking, and accessible toilet for fishing site and launch.
 Walnut Grove 2 The playground is designed for accessibility but there is no access walkway to the structure.
 Tulip Tree 3 An accessible walk is needed between the picnic shelter and restrooms.
 Currently connection requires travel via car or roadways.
 Ellwoods East Playground 4 The playground is designed for accessibility but there is no access walk to the structure .
 Ellwoods Restroom Building 5 Accessible walks are needed to the restroom building.
 There are no paved walks to the building at this time.
 Hawthorn Glade South Shelter 6 An accessible walk is needed to the shelter.
 Recommendation is to move the shelter to a better spot that can be more easily connected with current accessible walks.
 Group Camp Picnic Shelter 7 An accessible walk is needed to the picnic shelter.
 Recommendation is to move the shelter to a better spot that can be more easily connected with current accessible walks.
-Park Office 8 Requires ADA assessment to ensure all features meet requirements.
+Park Office 8 Recommended ADA assessment to ensure all features meet requirements.
 Fox Woods 9 An access walk to the shelter, restrooms and lower skating ponds is provided.
 Current entrance gates to parking lot interfere with accessible routes, do not offer consistent access walkways.
 The parks should consider modifying so access is provided all the time.
-Parking lots - Need additional striping, spaces and signage to make them compliant.
+East Bend Launch 10 Recommended accessible launch system, accessible routes to launch and map, and accessible water Parking lots - Need additional striping, spaces and signage to make them compliant.
 Picnic shelters - ADA picnic tables and grills needed at shelters.